DSU-adbabcock/Quick-Analysis/README.md

 ## Config File

 The config.xml file simply contains paths to all of the desired programs.
 Full paths must be supplied if you want the program to run.
 An example config file and a skeleton is provided.
+Currently kind of a pain to set up, I'll make a tool to do this via the file chooser sometime.